Michaeldremy/aloompa-take-home-challenge/README.md

   }
 }

-● You should be able to query the events that occur between two dates [X] query {
+● You should be able to query the events that occur between two dates [X]<br/>
+query {
   allEventsBetweenDates(startsAt: "1577916000", endsAt: "1577919600") {
     name